-In this article, we will discuss the Polydivisible Number in C++ with its algorithm, pseudocode, and examples.
+In this post, we will explore the concept of Polydivisible Numbers in the C++ programming language, including its algorithm, pseudocode, and illustrative examples.

 What is the Polydivisible Number in C++?

-A number is said to be polydivisible if certain divisibility requirements are met by its prefixes.
-The first digit of a whole number N with k digits must be divisible by 1, the first two by 2, the first three by 3, and so on.
-As an illustration, 123 is polydivisible since1÷1=1, 12÷2=6, and 123÷3=41.
-By repeatedly extracting a number's prefixes and confirming that they are divisible by their lengths, we can check this in C++ .
+A number is considered polydivisible if it satisfies specific divisibility criteria based on its prefixes.
+For a whole number N with k digits, the first digit must be divisible by 1, the first two digits by 2, the first three by 3, and so forth.

 A number is considered polydivisible if each of its prefixes meets a special divisibility property.
 The following occurs when a number is polydivisible: